 Love to Mama is a brightly illustrated collection of thirteen poems by Latino poets, from award-winning author Pat Mora to a teenaged new talent.
 Whether the poets are from Cuba, Mexico or Venezuela, they all write passionately about the one thing they have in common: The special bond they share with their mothers and grandmothers. ~ Hispanic – Elementary School

-More Multicultural Children’s Books about Family Members:
+More Multicultural Children’s Books About Family:

-40 Multicultural Children’s Books about Fathers
+40 Multicultural Children’s Books About Fathers

-40+ Multicultural Children’s Books about Grandparents
+40+ Multicultural Children’s Books About Grandparents

-20 Multicultural Picture Books about new siblings
+20 Multicultural Picture Books About New Siblings

 8 Responses